 Etan Thomas approaches his work fearlessly.
 Never afraid to voice his opinions, Etan was honored for social justice advocacy as the recipient of the 2010 National Basketball Players Association Community Contribution Award, as well as the 2009 Dr. Martin Luther King Jr. Foundation, Inc. Legacy Award.
 Etan jumps at the opportunity to support civic engagement especially for under- resourced populations.

-His writings have appeared in The Washington Post, Huffington Post, CNN, ESPN, Hoopshype.com and slamonline.
+He currently writes for The Guardian and has previously written for The Washington Post, Huffington Post, CNN, ESPN, Hoopshype.com and slamonline.
 He frequently can be seen on MSNBC as a special correspondent for “hot topics.”
 He continues to be invited on syndicated radio and co-hosts a weekly local radio show on WPFW 89.3FM, The Collision, where sports and politics collide.